Insights

 AML Screening

-Global watchlists can identify if a German citizen is a high-risk individual or entity.
-You can screen your customers against PEPs, Sanctions, and adverse media lists.
+Data Zoo's access to global watchlists can identify if German and other European citizens are high-risk individuals or entities by screening your customers’ against PEPs, Sanctions, and adverse media lists.

 Data Zoo makes it easy to onboard and verify customers quickly